agcty/nextjs-advanced-starter/README.md

 "@myalias": "./src/myaliasfolder",
 ```

 This will instruct Next.js to set up a new alias to your specific folder.
-If you try to import a file with @myalias now it will still throw an error however because we need to tell our IDE that this path actually exists.
+If you try to import a file with @myalias now it will still throw an error however because we need to tell our IDE that this path actually exists:

 2. Add path in `.tsconfig`